ral-facilities/ldap-jwt-auth/README.md

    The microservice should now be running inside Docker at http://localhost:8000 and its Swagger UI could be accessed at http://localhost:8000/docs.

-#### Using `Dockerfile` for running the tests
+#### Using `Dockerfile` for running the unit tests

-Use the `Dockerfile`'s `test` stage to run the tests in a container.
+Use the `Dockerfile`'s `test` stage to run the unit tests in a container.
 Mounting the `ldap_jwt_auth` and `test` directories to the container via volumes means that any changes made to the application or test code will automatically be synced to the container next time you run the tests.

 1. Build an image using the `Dockerfile`'s `test` stage from the root of the project directory: